 No one plans to lose their job.
-However, that's exactly what happens when a small business owner decides to close their doors to retirement, relocation or poor sales.
-Employees quickly become former employees and are suddenly in search of new careers.
-Unemployment insurance allows those former employees some sense of financial security.
+However, when a small business owner closes their doors because of retirement, relocation or poor sales, employees quickly become former employees.
+Unemployment insurance gives your employees some financial security while they look for a new job.

-However, there is a lot of misunderstanding around unemployment insurance, such as who pays for the insurance benefits, who is eligible for them and whether you can opt out of providing this benefit.
-Below is a guide that should answer some of the basic questions about unemployment insurance, the tax implications for small businesses and how the process works.
+There is a lot of confusion surrounding unemployment insurance, such as who pays for it, who is eligible, and if you can opt out of providing this benefit.
+Our guide answers questions about unemployment insurance, the tax implications for small businesses and how the process works.

 Unemployment insurance came into effect nationwide as part of the Social Security Act of 1935 as a way to assist the unemployed during the Great Depression and its recovery.
 It is a federally mandated and regulated program, but eligibility and payment amounts are determined at a state level.

-In most states, unemployment insurance is funded through taxes employers pay on behalf of their employees (although in some states, the employees pay this tax directly).
+In most states, unemployment insurance is funded through taxes employers pay on behalf of their employees.
+(In some states, employees pay this tax directly).
 These taxes are directed to a state-controlled reserve fund.

-"The employer reserve fund, which is made up of 3 to 7 percent of an employee's gross wages depending on the individual state, is backed by a reserve fund controlled by the state," said Jim Bell Sr., founder and CEO of Abel HR in Cranbury, New Jersey.
+"The employer reserve fund, which is made up of 3-7% of an employee's gross wages, depending on the individual state, is backed by a reserve fund controlled by the state," said Jim Bell Sr., founder and CEO of Abel HR.
 "If that fails, the federal government lends money to ensure unemployed workers are paid.
 All businesses must pay into unemployment insurance, except for certain nonprofits."

-The concept of the original unemployment insurance benefit continues to run in a similar manner to its 1935 inception; however, over the years, more rules, regulations and reports have been added.
+The concept of the original unemployment insurance benefit continues to operate in a similar manner as its 1935 inception; however, over the years, more rules, regulations and reports have been added.
 Also, the unemployment division now covers payments for disability, Family and Medical Leave Act claims, workforce development, re-employment, and enforcement.

 "One of the biggest misconceptions held by many business owners and managers is that unemployment insurance is a fixed, uncontrollable tax," said Bell.
 "This concept could not be further from the truth.
 Unemployment insurance costs can be controlled from the moment a business starts."

-Generally, whenever a company hires an employee, part of the new hire process includes enrollment in either the state, federal or both unemployment compensation programs.
+Generally, whenever a company hires an employee, part of the new-hire process includes enrollment in either the state, federal or both unemployment compensation programs.
 Depending on the state's requirements, new hires are periodically reported and placed on tax rolls, but each new hire must be reported to the state.

-"Subsequently, each time an employee has payroll taxes deducted, from each paycheck, some of that money is used for the unemployment compensation insurance pool," explained Charles A. Krugel, human resources attorney and counselor.
-"Depending on the state where the employer or employee is located, benefits-eligible people will receive a biweekly or monthly payment based on a formula based mainly on the employee's rate of pay, cost of living and other statutory factors."
+"Subsequently, each time an employee has payroll taxes deducted from each paycheck, some of that money is used for the unemployment compensation insurance pool," said Charles A. Krugel, a human resources attorney and counselor.
+"Depending on the state where the employer or employee is located, benefits-eligible people will receive biweekly or monthly payments based on a formula based mainly on the employee's rate of pay, cost of living and other statutory factors."

-The steps for handling the unemployment insurance can usually be found on each state department's website, according to Chris Orletski, co-president of Blankit Insurance Group.
-"More often, this is becoming an online process whereby the employer uploads the required information to the state, but, again, an employment attorney would be able to advise appropriately."
+The steps involved with handling unemployment insurance can usually be found on each state's website, according to Chris Orletski, co-president of Blankit Insurance.
+"This is becoming an online process whereby the employer uploads the required information to the state, but, again, an employment attorney would be able to advise appropriately."